12 Google Analytics key reports for marketers

 First, you should learn more about the available attribution models.
 For this purpose, we have prepared a detailed review and comparison of attribution models in our blog.

-Second, if you want to evaluate each customer step in the funnel with consideration of the offline sales and refunded orders, you can try the OWOX BI Funnel Based Attribution model.
+Second, if you want to evaluate each customer step in the funnel with consideration of the offline sales and refunded orders, you can try the Machine Learning Funnel Based Attribution by OWOX.

-The OWOX BI ML attribution model works with merged data that includes user behavior data from Google Analytics, data from advertising services, and CRM data.
+The ML Funnel Based Attribution by OWOX works with merged data that includes user behavior data from Google Analytics, data from advertising services, and CRM data.
 It allows you to configure funnel steps differently for different companies.
-If you aren’t an OWOX BI user yet, you can try all the functionality for free.

 - What attribution means in marketing.